 - An institution

 Because shareholders have invested money in exchange for a share or shares of the company’s stock, they have a financial interest in its profitability.
 This also means that shareholders have certain rights, including the right to vote on the company’s leadership.
-Shareholders of a publicly-traded company are considered owners, although they are not responsible for its debts.
-However, shareholders of private companies, sole proprietorships, and partnerships are liable for company debts.

 What is the difference between shareholders and stakeholders?

-Shareholder vs. stakeholder theory explained
+Shareholder vs. stakeholder theory

-Shareholder vs. stakeholder theory looks at how companies interact with and hold themselves accountable to shareholders and stakeholders.
+Shareholder theory vs. stakeholder theory looks at how companies interact with and hold themselves accountable to shareholders and stakeholders.
 One viewpoint is that a company’s first responsibility is to its shareholders, and therefore its number-one priority should be to increase profits as much as possible.
-Shareholder theory was first introduced in the 1960s by Milton Friedman.
-Friedman argued that the cyclical nature of business hierarchy meant that corporations are primarily responsible to their shareholders.

 On the other hand, stakeholder theory suggests that companies prioritize ethics and create value for all stakeholders, not just those who hold shares.
 Stakeholder theory was first put forth by Dr. Edward Freeman in the 1980s.
 Along with the rise of corporate social responsibility or CSR, stakeholder theory has helped create better working environments and benefits for employees, particularly in industries with poor working conditions.